Ooohhhh coffee- the drink that fuels the world.

 Important note: While these are great alternatives to coffee, I highly encourage you to hydrate yourself FIRST in the morning, before slamming a hot beverage or even a smoothie.
 It is crucial you replenish your body with the water + minerals lost overnight; you can start by doing a simple “mineral cocktail” upon rising, and you can read more about this (under the “stay hydrated” section) by clicking here.

 This magical herb got my attention when I heard about the feel good properties it holds.
 When used in a study in Russia on 500 factory workers, a few things happened- productivity went UP, mistakes went DOWN, there were fewer sick days, and everyone experienced overall HAPPINESS.
-Have 1-2 tsp in the morning in a smoothie or water as a coffee substitute.
+Have 1-2 teaspoon in the morning in a smoothie or water as a coffee substitute.

 If coffee is helping you deal with stress, try ashwaganda (also known as Indian ginseng) instead.
 It’s a great calming adaptogen, you can take it while pregnant, and it even helps with insomnia.
 The easiest way would be taking it in capsule form, however, you can also buy the powdered version here and stir it into your smoothie in the morning.

 This is a root from peru.
 It’s great for your adrenals, your reproductive organs, and gives you an energy boost.
 As an added bonus, you wont get the crash that you would from coffee.
-As a precaution however, some people have reported tummy aches from ingesting too much maca, so take 1 tsp for starters to see how your body handles it.
+As a precaution however, some people have reported tummy aches from ingesting too much maca, so take 1 teaspoon for starters to see how your body handles it.
 For more info on adding supplements like this in your smoothies, read this.

 I couldn’t miss the opportunity to mention the wonderful magic of reishi mushrooms!
 Reishi’s can help support your sleep cycles and is also known to help with stress.
 The company “Foursigmatic” makes a delicious mushroom coffee, but I recommend trying their hot cocoa version if you are trying to cut out coffee.
 You get the hot drink + medicinal benefits + chocolate.
 It’s a win-win.